playframework/playframework/documentation/manual/working/scalaGuide/advanced/iteratees/Enumerators.md

 The `onStart` function will be called each time the `Enumerator` is applied to an `Iteratee`.
 In some applications, a chatroom for instance, it makes sense to assign the `enumerator` to a synchronized global value (using STMs for example) that will contain a list of listeners. `Concurrent.unicast` accepts two other functions, `onComplete` and `onError`.

-One more interesting method is the `interleave` or `>-` method which as the name says, itrerleaves two Enumerators.
+One more interesting method is the `interleave` or `>-` method which as the name says, interleaves two Enumerators.
 For reactive `Enumerator`s Input will be passed as it happens from any of the interleaved `Enumerator`s

 ## Enumerators à la carte